Phone: (202) 296-5505 Email: info@winvale.com

 What Are IDIQ Contracts?

 IDIQs are Indefinite Delivery, Indefinite Quantity contract vehicles that provide an indefinite quantity of products or services for a fixed time.
-They are used when GSA can’t determine, above a specified minimum, the exact quantities of supplies or services that the government will need during the contract period.
+They are used when GSA or federal agencies can’t determine above a specified minimum, the exact quantities of supplies or services that the government will need during the contract period.

 To establish an IDIQ, Contracting Officers (COs) need to determine a minimum quantity, a reasonable maximum quantity, a fixed time period, and a Statement of Work (SOW).
-Although the term “indefinite” is used, reasonable thresholds are still established for contractors.
+Although they are considered “indefinite”, reasonable thresholds such as “maximum order limits” are still established for contractors.

 In the federal contracting world, there are many different contract vehicles that use IDIQ contracts.
 Some of the most popular IDIQ contracting vehicles are: